de3sw2aq1/fiction-scraper/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         Output file for the story.
-If using Pandoc, the specified extension will be used to select the output format.
-Otherwise include the .html extension.
-If omitted the HTML will be written to standard output.
+Unless Pandoc is disabled, the story will be postprocesed using Pandoc.
+Pandoc will autodetect the output file format from the file extension.
+If omitted, HTML will be written to standard output.
-  -p, --pandoc          Pipe output of scraper into Pandoc.
-Pandoc must be in
-                        the system PATH.
-  -v, --verbose         Verbose output
+  -p, --no-pandoc       Don't postprocess story with Pandoc, HTML output only -v, --verbose         Verbose output
   -d, --debug           Debug output